 Of course, I have been fortunate enough to have been playing all of these pieces and the 200+ others from Bach that I’ve transcribed for the last 15 or so years.
 May you have more time than that with which to enjoy them.

 I also want to point out that I transcribed the majority of this work in the 1980’s and 1990’s by hand.
 My task, now and of late, is to edit them further (I like to think that I’m better at it now than before), formally engrave and print them so that you can read them.
 There are 300+ pieces to go, and it is a daunting endeavor.
 My work also continues on further collections by the master.
 I trust he is smiling upon me (at least I hope so) for doing all of this work?
 There are days, though, when I play so poorly, that I feel as if the last thing he’s doing is smiling.
 My buddy jokes, “My muuuussssicccc, what are you doing to my muuuusssssiiiiiiccccc” (use a real bad German accent when saying this).
 Comical.
 We’ve all had those days.
 May they be few and far between for you.

-The focus is on working easily with people, taking care of their needs and making them happy.
+The focus is on working easily with people, taking care of their needs, being generous on both sides of the guitar and making them happy.
 That simple business model has allowed us to grow into what we are today, and what we will be tomorrow.
 It is an awesome thing we’ve done here and I could not be more grateful to the numerous people who have helped me and all of my incredibly wonderful and educated customers.

 I also wish to acknowledge the talented webmaster of www.froogles.com , Richard Wolfe, for his incredible help with web design, pc and network setups, and his good common sense.
 These are both very close friends and I love them dearly.